raspy135/Qun-mk2/README.md

 If you set "R2" for the pattern, the transpose for the pattern will be updated every 2 steps.
 In this figure, 0-0 then 7-7, 2-2, 9-9 and so on.

+**In relative run mode,  you need to specify tune for all steps, even for untriggered steps to tell the second/third pattern the transposing.**

-In relative run mode, the second/third pattern's scale will be ignored, and primary pattern's scale quantize will be applied.
+the second/third pattern's scale will be ignored, and primary pattern's scale quantize will be applied.

 ## PLY: Granular